“It’s very rewarding and very worthwhile.”

 “It’s important to maintain a child’s connection to culture so they can maintain a sense of identity.
 It’s important that they know where they come from,” she says.

 After undergoing the application process, Victoria received her first placement in October 2018.
-As she continued to work a Monday to Friday job, she chose to do respite and emergency care, looking after children on weekends and during work breaks.
+As she continued to work a Monday to Friday job, she chose to do respite and emergency foster care, looking after children on weekends and during work breaks.

 Victoria knows that without a partner or her own children, she would have the time and emotional energy to give her placements the care, attention and structure they need to thrive.
 Some foster children have never had routine in their lives.